CycloneDX/cyclonedx-gomod/README.md

   -output -                    Output file path (or - for STDOUT) -output-version 1.6          Output spec verson (1.6, 1.5, 1.4, 1.3, 1.2, 1.1, 1.0)
-  -serial string               Serial number -short-PURLs=false           Omit all qualifiers from PackageURLs -std=false                   Include Go standard library as component and dependency of the module -verbose=false               Enable verbose output -version string              Version of the main component
+  -serial string               Serial number -short-purls=false           Omit all qualifiers from PackageURLs -std=false                   Include Go standard library as component and dependency of the module -verbose=false               Enable verbose output -version string              Version of the main component